Forbidden cycles in metrically homogeneous graphs: The magic completion algorithm

 \section{The magic completion algorithm}

 In the proof we shall rely on some results of~\cite{Aranda2017} which are briefly presented in this section, namely on the magic completion algorithm.
-The presentation in this paper will be somewhat different (although equivalent) from the presentation in~\cite{Aranda2017}, partly because the authors now understand the completion better, but mainly because of different goals --- in~\cite{Aranda2017} the presentation was optimized for proving the correctness of the magic completion algorithm whereas here we want to apply it.
+The presentation in this paper will be somewhat different (although equivalent) from the presentation in~\cite{Aranda2017} because of different goals --- in~\cite{Aranda2017} the presentation was optimized for proving the correctness of the magic completion algorithm whereas here we want to apply it.

 For a $\delta$-edge-labelled graph $\str G = (V, E, \ell)$ we say that a metric space $\str M = (M, d) \in \mathcal A^\delta_{K_1,K_2,C_0,C_1}$ is its \emph{completion} if $V=M$ and $d|_E = \ell$.
 The magic completion algorithm is an explicit way of looking for a completion of a given $\delta$-edge-labelled graph by setting the length of each missing edge to be as close to some \emph{magic parameter M} as possible.